Skip to content

 The Grand Foyer of Palais Garnier is an opulent masterpiece

-Palais Garnier remained home to the Paris Opera and the Paris Opera Ballet, until the construction and opening of the modern Opera Bastille.
-Since then, Opera Bastille became home to the Paris National Opera, while Palais Garnier mainly focused on Ballet with a bit of Opera now and then.
+Palais Garnier remained home to the Paris Opera and the Paris Opera Ballet until the construction and opening of the modern Opera Bastille.
+Since then, Opera Bastille has become home to the Paris National Opera, while Palais Garnier mainly focused on Ballet with a bit of Opera now and then.

 Where is Palais Garnier?